MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.0/New-AzureRmWebApp.md

 ```

 ## DESCRIPTION
-The **New-AzureRmWebApp** cmdlet creates an azure_2 Web App in a given a resource group that uses the specified App Service plan and data center.
+The **New-AzureRmWebApp** cmdlet creates an Azure Web App in a given a resource group that uses the specified App Service plan and data center.

 ## EXAMPLES